 Joe was a very successful bachelor entrepreneur and businessman.
 He invested very well and built a number of commercial buildings.

 When Joe met Helen, she was divorced and had two children from her first marriage.
-Her children, William and Lorraine, were in their early 20s when Joe and Helen were married.
-Joe and Helen have had very minimal contact with the kids.
+Her children William and Lorraine were in their early 20s when Joe and

-Joe and Helen have a son - Steve.
+Joe and Helen had a son named Steve.
 Helen's third child is quite diligent and has always been a good student.
-He completed college and recently passed his CPA exam.
+He completed college and recently passed his